owncloud/ocis/docs/ocis/migration.md

 </div>

 #### Rollback
 To switch the share manager to the database one revert routing users to the new share manager.
 If you already shut down the old share manager start it again.
 Use the tiered/chained share manager provider in reverse configuration (new share provider as read only, old as write) and migrate the shares again.
-You can alse restore a database backup if needed.
+You can also restore a database backup if needed.

 <div class="editpage">

 ### Stage-10
 Profit!
 Well, on the one hand you do not need to maintain a clustered database setup and can rely on the storage system.
-On the other hand you are now in microservice wonderland and will have to relearn how to identify bottlenecks and scale oCIS accordingly.
+On the other hand you are now in micro service wonderland and will have to relearn how to identify bottlenecks and scale oCIS accordingly.
 The good thing is that tools like jaeger and prometheus have evolved and will help you understand what is going on.
 But this is a different Topic.
 See you on the other side!

 #### FAQ
 _Feel free to add your question as a PR to this document using the link at the top of this page!_